scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant.md

 Now define an instance of `Printable` for the following `Box` case class.
-You'll need to write this as an `implicit def`:
+You'll need to write this as an `implicit def` as described in Section [@sec:type-classes:recursive-implicits]:

 ```tut:book:silent
 final case class Box[A](value: A)